Whenever we talk about SEO, the word link, either in the form of backlink or internal link strikes us.

-Google loves backlinks but not each and every of them are going to boost your rankings.
+Google loves backlinks but not each and every one of them is going to boost your rankings.

-Backlinks pointing to your site from spammie and low quality sites will make you loose your rankings, severely.
+Backlinks pointing to your site from spammy and low-quality sites will make you lose your rankings, severely.

-Similarly, when you link out to such sites, you will loose your rankings as well.
-Google may also penalize you for being spammie.
+Similarly, when you link out to such sites, you will lose your rankings as well.
+Google may also penalize you for being spammy.

 This also includes links from and to the irrelevant sites.

 That’s why WordPress automatically adds the Nofollow attribute to the comment links.